cosanlab/py-feat/notebooks/content/models.md

-# Included pre-trained models
+# Included pre-trained detectors

-Below is a list of models implemented in Py-Feat and ready to use.
+Below is a list of detectors included in Py-Feat and ready to use.
 The model names are in the titles followed by the reference publications.

 You can specify any of these models for use in the `Detector` class by passing in the name as a string, e.g.